 Real Estate (M.S.)

-Fordham’s 36-credit Master of Science in Real Estate program provides real estate professionals with a thorough understanding of the multidisciplinary real estate field.
-This M.S. program focuses on the finance, investment, and development aspects of real estate while offering students the opportunity to develop skills in other areas of the industry that are important for their individual careers.
+Fordham’s 36-credit Master of Science in Real Estate (MSRE) program provides students with a thorough understanding of the multidisciplinary real estate field.
+This M.S. program focuses on the finance, investment, development, and management aspects of real estate while offering students the opportunity to develop skills in other areas of the industry that are important for their individual careers.

 About the Fordham Real Estate Institute

-The Fordham Real Estate Institute (REI) offers a comprehensive array of professional certificates, summer intensives, and graduate programs at its Lincoln Center campus in Manhattan and its campus in Westchester, New York.
-Taught and developed by leading industry practitioners, our programs provide real-world professional skill sets for professionals and owners/investors from all walks of life.
-Flexibility and convenience are program hallmarks; classes can be taken in-person, online, and at various paces.
+The Fordham Real Estate Institute (REI) offers a Master of Science in Real Estate (MSRE) degree, graduate certificates in real estate finance and in real estate development and construction management, a Bachelor of Science in Real Estate (BSRE) degree, and a comprehensive array of non-credit professional certificates and programs online.
+The programs are offered at the Lincoln Center campus in Manhattan and in Westchester County, New York.
+Taught and developed by leading industry practitioners, our programs provide real-world skill sets for current and up-and-coming professionals.
+Flexibility and convenience are program hallmarks.
+Classes can be taken in person and online, at various paces.

 To learn more about the M.S. in Real Estate, visit the PCS section of the Fordham website.

-- A bachelor's degree or its equivalent from an accredited U.S. college or university.
-International applicants submitting undergraduate or graduate transcripts must also submit a third-party evaluation of the transcripts.
-The School of Professional and Continuing Studies uses World Education Services.
+- A bachelor's degree or its equivalent from an accredited U.S. college or university (international applicants submitting undergraduate or graduate transcripts from foreign schools must also submit a third-party evaluation of the transcripts; the School of Professional and Continuing Studies uses World Education Services)

 - Two letters of recommendation